 Here to Help

 Contact us any time.
-We can arrange for you to sit in on a class, consult with a faculty member, and/or meet with a student ambassador, field education advisor, admissions counselor, or financial aid administrator.
+We can arrange for you to sit in on a class during the spring semester from February to April, consult with a faculty member, and/or meet with a student ambassador, field education advisor, admissions counselor, or financial aid administrator.
 We also recommend you attend one of our on campus information sessions or meet one of our admissions representatives when they are in a city near you.

 Tel: 212-851-2400 | Toll free: 1-855-532-5200